Ever noticed the difference between the information in travel guides and the actual destination?

 First of all, the building itself will leave you in awe!
 It was made by the Grand Master Jean de Lastic in 1440 and used to be the main Hospital for the Knights of Saint John, aka Knights Hospitaller.

-Today, an exhibition is hosted at the first floor, containing findings from excavations all over Rhodes island and some other islands of Dodecanese.
-The visitors will find exhibits, such as vases, figurines, small objects and tomb groups.
+Today, an exhibition is hosted on the first floor, containing findings from excavations all over Rhodes island and some other islands of Dodecanese.
+The visitors will find exhibits, such as vases, figurines, small objects, and tomb groups.
 They will also find mosaic floors and funerary slabs of the Knights.

 Rhodes by night

 Well, Rhodes town has the perfect scenery for never-ending night strolls!
 The imposing medieval scenery and the lights will make you feel as if you’re living in a medieval fairy tale.
 The magic of this place is unbelievable!

 Enter the Old Town of Rhodes through the gate of Saint Athanasios and let yourself get lost in the cobbled streets.
 If you’re visiting Rhodes with your partner, then a romantic night stroll around Rhodes Town is a must!